-The county flag is representative of the Hampshire community as a whole rather than for any specific institutions.
-The flag is copyright free in order to for it to be freely used by all individuals and businesses.
-It is hoped that the Hampshire public will now be free to emulate the pride shown by other county’s who fly their flag, use it on packaging and see it appear as car stickers, lapel pins and other merchandise.
+The Hampshire Flag represents the whole community rather than specific institutions in the county.
+The flag is free to use by all individuals, groups and businesses, allowing the people of Hampshire to emulate other counties who fly their flag with pride, use it on packaging, and deploy it on car stickers, lapel pins and other merchandise.

 The flag design is a modified form of the banner of arms granted to Hampshire County Council in 1992, comprising a bi-colour of yellow and red with a rose and crown.
-Both the colours and emblems have been associated with the county for centuries.
-In order to make a clear distinction with the council’s banner, and to avoid royal and national symbols, the registered design replaces the Royal Crown and Tudor Rose with variants.
+These colours and emblems have been associated with the county for centuries.
+To make a clear distinction with the council’s banner, and to avoid royal and national symbols, the registered design uses variants to replace the Royal Crown and Tudor Rose.

-The Flag Institute also seeks to record flag flying days for flags and St Swithun’s Day – July 15th – was agreed as the obvious date for such a Hampshire County Day.
-St Swithun is the Patron Saint of Winchester and the County as a whole, with many other county days being dedicated for their patron saints such as Piran in Cornwall.
+The Flag Institute also seeks to record flag flying days, and St Swithun’s Day – 15 July – was agreed as the obvious date for a Hampshire County Day.
+St Swithun is the patron saint of Winchester and of Hampshire as a whole.
+Many other county days are dedicated to the patron saint – for example, St Piran in Cornwall.
 And St Swithun’s Day is already nationally known.
 If it rains on St Swithun’s Day, goes the popular belief, it will rain for another forty days.